Sitecore/Sitecore.Demo.Scenarios/play-summit-xm/09. Campaign Management/01. Creating and sending campaign/README.md

 # Creating and sending your first campaign

-In this scenario we will create, design and send a regular email campaign using Sitecore Send.
+In this scenario, we will create, design and send a regular email campaign using Sitecore Send.

-## Logging in to Sitecore Send
+## Logging into Sitecore Send

 1. Go to your instance details page <https://portal.sitecoredemo.com/instance/{{demoId}}>.